jaredkrinke/log/content/posts/web-development/embedding-monaco-from-cdn.md

 There's an official repository for [Monaco Editor samples](https://github.com/Microsoft/monaco-editor-samples/), but they all seem to assume you're using NPM, WebPack, etc., and hosting the scripts yourself. **What if you just want to throw together a quick web page with an editor component, hosted as a single static HTML page?**

 # Loading from a CDN
-Fortunately, there is a (very well hidden) page discussing [integrating the AMD version of the Monaco Editor in a cross-domain setup](https://github.com/microsoft/monaco-editor/blob/main/docs/integrate-amd-cross.md):
+Fortunately, there is a (very well hidden) page (which has since been deleted--not sure why) discussing [integrating the AMD version of the Monaco Editor in a cross-domain setup](https://github.com/microsoft/monaco-editor/blob/a73ab1223b22570420706e020a2cc7c4043e7174/docs/integrate-amd-cross.md):

 > If you are hosting your .js on a different domain **(e.g. on a CDN)** than the HTML, you should know that the Monaco Editor creates web workers for smart language features.
 Cross-domain web workers are not allowed, but here is how you can proxy their loading and get them to work

 That sounds like what I'm looking for!

-Specifically, I'm going to combine one of the [browser-amd-editor](https://github.com/microsoft/monaco-editor-samples/blob/main/browser-amd-editor/index.html) official samples with [Option 1](https://github.com/microsoft/monaco-editor-samples/blob/main/browser-amd-editor/index.html) from the page above.
+Specifically, I'm going to combine one of the [browser-amd-editor](https://github.com/microsoft/monaco-editor/blob/main/samples/browser-amd-editor/index.html) official samples with Option 1 from the page above.

 # Automatic resizing
 There's one line in the sample I find irritating: